Hetkumar-Prajapati/myPortfolio/README.md

 # myPortfolio
-To visualy see My Portfolio visit my website at  https://hetkumarprajapati.onrender.com
+To visually see My Portfolio visit my website at  https://hetkumarprajapati.onrender.com

 ### This is my portfolio website:
 ------------------------------